 Why Earn an MBA in HR?

-Working toward a Human Resources MBA can give business professionals more opportunities and content expertise in many areas of HR such as training, employee relations, compensation, and strategy.
+Earning a Human Resources MBA can give HR professionals more opportunities and expertise in many areas of HR such as employee relations, compensation, training, recruiting and strategy.
 At this level, individuals are learning in-depth information that applies to the industry they work in or wish to work in at some point in the future.
-Most important, an MBA with an HR focus can help you pursue the senior manager track, if that is one of your career goals.
+Most importantly, an MBA with an HR focus can help you pursue the senior manager track, if that is one of your career goals.
 Consider the following advantages of this degree:

 Higher pay is one of the most likely benefits of having a master’s degree.
 Those who focus their advanced degree studies in human resources are better positioned to hold upper-level positions in a company, according to the Bureau of Labor Statistics.
-Payscale.com indicates that those working as a human resource manager with an MBA can earn $94,342, while those working as a VP of human resources in a large company can earn as much as $233,008.
+Salary.com indicates that those working as a human resources manager with an MBA can earn anywhere between $99,453 and $106,070 annually, while those working as a VP of human resources earn an average of $244,123 a year.

 More job opportunities